 In all the chapters of the book youth is considered, following implicitly the Birmingham school postulates, as a condensed image for economic, social, political and cultural changes in the entire society.
 In other words: as a metaphor for social change (Hall and Jefferson, 1983; see Passerini, 1996; Feixa, 2003).
 Through the eyes of the younger generations in every country - before, during and after 1989 - the authors paint the visible and the invisible walls that are falling and how the bricks are used to rebuild new social fabrics.
-The key issue to be investigated is the theoretical and empirical relationships between collective transitions (from a standardised youth period to diverse and deregulated adulthoods).
+The key issue to be investigated is the theoretical and empirical relationships between collective transitions (from "real socialism" to "democratic capitalism") and individual transitions (from a standardised youth period to diverse and deregulated adulthoods).
 In this sense, political and economic transitions can provide the framework (the scenario), but youth subjects (the actors) have to adapt their roles to new "dramas" that are played sometimes as a comedy and sometimes as a tragedy.